 A plastic drying station with adjustable edges will come in handy for saving space for all those drip drying dishes.

-Drawers tend to be better for storing stacks of bowls and plates, as it saves on the vertical space needed in cupboards and is easier to get at.
+When it comes to caravan storage, drawers tend to be better for storing stacks of bowls and plates, as it saves on the vertical space needed in cupboards and is easier to get at.
 Adjustable and expandable plastic (lighter than wood) drawer dividers will maximize drawer space and keep you feeling organised.
 An idea so simple will really help.

 Another tip is rubber drawer liners to stop damage to the bottom of your drawers from items clamouring around.